-UConn Health Center, Farmington, CT, October 21st , 2017.
-“New Approaches to Decreasing Anxiety and Addressing Behavioral Challenges in Fragile X” is for families, educators, therapists, and providers who care for children and adults with fragile x-associated disorders and autism spectrum disorders .
+UConn Health Center, Farmington, CT, November 3rd, 2018.
+Teaching Pro-Social Behaviors, Motivating Learning and Exploring Future Independence Strategies for all Ages is for families, educators, therapists, and providers who care for children and adults with fragile x-associated disorders and autism spectrum disorders .

-Jonathan Picker, MBChB, PhD – Joint Appointment between Clinical Genetics and Child and Adolescent Psychiatry at Boston Children’s Hospital (BCH); Asst.
+- Jonathan Picker, MBChB, Ph.D. – Joint Appointment between Clinical Genetics and Child and Adolescent Psychiatry at Boston Children’s Hospital (BCH); Asst.
 Professor, Harvard Medical School.
-Dr. Picker heads the BCH Fragile X Program, providing individuals and families affected by fragile X with evaluation and care supported by the latest medical, educational, and research knowledge.
+Dr. Picker heads the BCH Fragile X Program.
 Dr. Picker was a Founding Member of the International Fragile X Clinical & Research Consortium and the chairman of its clinical committee responsible for the development of most of the consensus documents on clinical practice.
-He is also the co-founder and co-director of the BCH Pharmacogenomics Clinic, which looks at genes that affect an individual’s responses to medications and their likelihood of developing side effects; this is especially important for those who have had poor and unexpected responses from medicines.
+He is also the co-founder and co-director of the BCH Pharmacogenomics Clinic, which looks at genes that affect an individual’s responses to medications and their likelihood of developing side effects.

-Sharyn Lincoln, MS, CGC – Licensed Genetic Counselor, Clinical Coordinator, Fragile X Program, Boston Children’s Hospital (BCH).
-She is the program coordinator and a counselor for the Boston Children’s Hospital Fragile X Program.
-Ms. Lincoln is a member of the Fragile X Clinical and Research Consortium (FXCRC) Clinical Committee and Research Committee.
+- Sharyn Lincoln, MS, CGC, Licensed Genetic Counselor, Clinical Coordinator, Fragile X Program, Boston Children’s Hospital (BCH).
+Sharyn is the program coordinator and a counselor for the Boston Children’s Hospital Fragile X Program, and is a member of the Fragile X Clinical and Research Consortium (FXCRC) Clinical Committee and Research Committee.
 She is in close communication with the New England Fragile X Community Support Network groups and actively participates in local conferences and events.
-In addition to her clinical responsibilities, Ms. Lincoln is the BCH site coordinator for the Undiagnosed Diseases Network.